retroaalto/atOS/SOURCE/README.md

 # `SOURCE/` Directory Overview

-This directory contains all core components and user-defined extensions that make up the atOS-RT operating system.
+This directory contains all core components and user-defined extensions that make up the atOS operating system.
 Below is a breakdown of each subdirectory and its purpose:

 ```
 SOURCE/